 - Building and maintaining backends with Node.js and NoFlo

 - Technical leadership in small teams and keeping agile projects on full sail

-I started to program back in 2001 and was captivated by the process of creating something out of thin air.
-Nowadays I still find this exact feeling the most precious about programming, except for solving real people needs of course.
+I started programming back at school in 2001.
+As youg boy I was captivated by the process of creating something out of thin air.
+Many years later I still find this exact feeling the most precious about programming, except for solving real people problems of course.

 Meanwhile I continued to earn money as a freelance LAMP specialist and around 2008 gathered a team of like-minded people to found my own development agency called Kodigy.
 Mostly we built and maintained websites for customers and collaborated on both sales and implementation.
 Sometimes things at the agency went well, sometimes they didn’t.
-By 2013 I realized that I lack knowledge and skill in acquainting bigger customers and selling my work, and changed for a full-time technical position in Advertisement and Digital Production business.
+By 2013 I realized that I have a lot to learn from other people who do many things better than I, and changed to a full-time technical position in an Advertisement and Digital Production business.

 I grew from a freelance contractor to the (only) Director of Engineering in that company, overseeing a group of 7 engineers.
 My responsibilities changed from writing code and getting the job done to running projects, communicating with customers, hiring new developers, and making high level technical decisions.
-This is how I found my self realizing that my technical expertise was becoming irrelevant.
+This is how I found my self realizing that my technical expertise was becoming outdated and irrelevant.
 Something I thought too early to happen at the age of 25.
 So I left the advertisement market and went for a product company as a Software Engineer again.

-Besides the scenes, I’m a family guy who loves his wife and little (or not so litte, OMG they are growing so fast!) daughter.
+Behind the scenes, I’m a family guy who loves his wife and little (or not so litte, OMG they are growing so fast!) daughter.

 I enjoy cooking, good food and good music (hit me up, audiophiles out there!).
-In Winter my sport is skiing, in summer it’s fun to ride a bicycle.
+In Winter my sport is cross-country skiing, in Summer it’s fun to ride a bicycle around the town.

 All cover photos on this website are also by my own, including the shot of my lovely cat on the cover of this page =(^.^)=